Ouss6116/HackTheBox-Writeup/Artificial/HTB-Artificial-Writeup.md

 ![Icon](Images/backrest.png)

+### backrest user search

 for the id to login in backrest, there a backrest backup file in /var

 we find configuration file config.json , in there root account for backrest

 ![Icon](Images/backrestrootpass.png)

 next step we need to decrypt the password as it hashed with Bcrypt using hashcat , but first let decode it from BASE64 and put the result in a file
 `echo "JDJhJDEwJGNWR0l5OVZNWFFkMGdNNWdpbkNtamVpMmtaUi9BQ01Na1Nzc3BiUnV0WVA1OEVCWnovMFFP" | base64 -d`

 `hashcat -m 3200 crack /usr/share/wordlists/rockyou.txt --force `